This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Satellite Landing System”.

 1. Which of the following is not a reason for not using the basic GPS for landing systems?

 d) Number of users

-Explanation: The primary reason for not using basic GPS for landing systems is because does not provide the accuracy that is required for landing, it lacks a monitoring system and the availability of sufficient number of satellites to provide location information.
+Explanation: The primary reason for not using basic GPS for landing systems is because does not provide the accuracy that is required for landing, it lacks a monitoring system and the availability of a sufficient number of satellites to provide location information.

 2. Which of the following is supplemented with GPS to provide non-precision and Category I approaches?

 a) Primary radar

 Explanation: For non-precision and Category I precision approaches, the limitations by the GPS is mitigated by the FAA’s Wide Area Augmentation System.
 It may be supplemented with local differential GPS stations located near runways.

 3. Which of the following is not true with respect to WAAS?

 c) Provide precision approaches for Category III C

 Explanation: WAAS addresses the limitations by providing Wide area differential GPS error correction, a ground integrity broadcast, and a GPS ranging function from three or four geostationary satellites providing additional availability.